-The Bank has established the following feasibility guidelines as the minimum and maximum ranges for determining a project's feasibility and need for AHP subsidy:
+The Bank has established the following feasibility guidelines as the minimum and maximum ranges for determining a project's feasibility:

 a) Stabilized Vacancy Rate

 The Bank has established a maximum stabilized vacancy rate to begin in year two of 10 percent of gross income.
 The Bank will require projects with a stabilized vacancy rate over 10 percent of gross income to justify the feasibility of the project.
 An explanation is also required when a project shows a lack of or a very low vacancy rate.